EOFY offer

 Registration threshold in Australia: $75,000 annual turnover.
 Once you meet this threshold, the ATO requires you to register for GST and do so within 21 days.

-Following Australian tax rules for consulting invoices helps you avoid delays and compliance issues, so double-check your GST details before you send each invoice.
-You can register for GST in Australia if you meet the registration threshold.
+Following Australian tax rules for consulting invoices helps you avoid delays and compliance issues, so double-check your GST details before you send each tax invoice.
+You must register for GST in Australia if you exceed the registration threshold.

 Stay on top of your obligations.
 Understand everything you need to know about GST and BAS.